Apply Now

 Confidentiality

-You need to explain the de-identification of their PHI and what will happen to ensure that their data is codified when shared.
+You need to explain the de-identification of their PHI and what will happen to ensure their data is codified and anonymized when shared.
 You also need to let the patient know the possibility for publication and how their data will be handled if that does happen.

 Volunteering and Withdrawal